Pekiti-Tirsia Kali

-Pekiti-Tirsia Kali is a style specific to Filipino martial arts.
-Pekiti-Tirsia Kali was founded in 1897 and is the system of the Tortal family.
+Pekiti-Tirsia Kali, originally known as Pekiti-Tirsia Arnis, is a style specific to Filipino martial arts.
+It derives from the arnis style or art of the Tortal family, said to date back to 1897.
 The sole heir and guardian of this system is Leo Gaje.
 Pekiti-Tirsia is strictly a combat-oriented system, as opposed to a sport-focused fighting style.
 It is a fighting system that focuses on edged, impact, and improvised weapons.
 PTK has been adopted as one of the preferred combative training programs by several elite military and law enforcement units around the world.
 It is considered a highly lethal method of self-defense.

 Origin and history

-Pekiti-Tirsia's movements are based on the traditional blade art of arnis, which involves slicing swords in a circular motion, symbolic of the orbits of the moon and the planets.
-It also incorporated triangular movements symbolic of constellations.
-In ancient times, Kali was taught in rituals that were then used pragmatically to survive against adversaries and wild animals.

-The Visayan datus established a state in Kalibo, Aklan — this is sometimes cited as the origin of the name "Kali".
-Another reason is that a practitioner of the art is trained in carrying a knife, which is called a "kalis".
+Pekiti-Tirsia's movements are based on the traditional blade art of arnis.

-Pekiti-Tirsia Kali specifically was a family system that goes back at least four generations, starting with Norberto Tortal.
+Pekiti-Tirsia Kali specifically was derived from a family system that goes back at least four generations, starting with Norberto Tortal.
 It was further developed and improved during the years 1930-36 by his grandson Conrado Tortal.
 The system is now headed by Leo Gaje, the grandson of Conrado Tortal.

-Gaje introduced his system to North America after arriving in the US in 1972.
-His style earned recognition and respect from major martial arts organizations such as the Jewish Karate Federation, the United States Karate Association International, and the United States Karate Federation.
+Gaje introduced his system to North America as Pekiti-Tirsia Arnis after arriving in the US in 1972.
+The invented faux-native term Kali was adopted in later years in place of the Spanish-derived Arnis.
+His style earned recognition from major martial arts organizations such as the Jewish Karate Federation, the United States Karate Association International, and the United States Karate Federation.
 His system has been an influence on the Dog Brothers, Dan Inosanto and other FMA practitioners.
 He has since brought the system to various European countries as well.

 In 1995, Pekiti Tirsia International was formed in the US.
 In 1997, this organization went its own way.
 It is currently headed by Bill McGrath (President and Chief Instructor).
 (Law Enforcement Director), Magino'o Dan Inosanto (North American Director), Sifu Manfred Steiner (European Director), Ralf Beckmann (Director for Germany), and Roberto Bonomelli and Attilio Acquistapace (Co-Directors for Italy).

 In 1996, Pekiti-Tirsia Europe Organization was formed, with Uli Weidle as Managing Director.

 In the year 1997, the Centennial Celebration for 100 years of Pekiti-Tirsia was celebrated in Subic Bay, Zambales, Philippines on October 25, 1997.
 Pekiti-Tirsia was the only Filipino Martial Art officially recognized as having a centennial.

 In 2003, Pekiti Tirsia Global was established.

 PTKGO (Tim Waid) National Directors include Leo Gaje. and Rommel Tortal in the Philippines, Timothy D. Waid in the United States, Philip Gelinas in Canada, and Uli Weidle in Europe.